Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Related Work

-The study of optimal estimation has a long and distinguished history in statistics \citep{lehmann2006theory}.
+{ The study of optimal estimation has a long and distinguished history in statistics \cite{lehmann2006theory}.
 However, literature on ``optimization aware'' optimal estimation is considerably shorter.
+In this section, we review in details closely related work to our problem. \paragraph{On Optimal Data-Driven Decision-Making Formulations.} It can be remarked that the assumption $a_T\to\infty$ we impose even in the subexponential setting as discussed in Section \ref{sec:summary-results} excludes the regime $a_T=\Theta(1)$ asssociated with the study of data-driven formulations with the guaranteee

+for some $\alpha\in (0,1)$.
+However, this regime is already studied extensively by both \cite{lam2019recovering} and \cite{duchi2021statistics}.
+In these works predictors are regarded as statistically ``best'' when they satisfy the out-of-sample guarantee \eqref{eq:coverage_guarantee} with equality. \cite[Theorem 4]{duchi2021statistics} in particular shows that predictors based on a sufficiently regular $f$-divergence ball with robustness radius taken as $\chi^2_{1-\alpha}/(2T)$ where $\chi^2_{1-\alpha}$ denotes here the $(1-\alpha)$-quantile of the $\chi_1^2$ distribution indeed achieves equality in \eqref{eq:coverage_guarantee}.
+Our work differs from \cite{lam2019recovering,duchi2021statistics} in that our study is not limited to distributional robust predictors and in that our proposed meta-optimization problem provides a disciplined optimality notion.
+Indeed, even degenerate predictors can provide exact asymptotic out-of-sample guarantees. {Consider for example the following family of predictors

+where $M>0$ is a large constant, $\tfrac{p}{q}$ is any rational number, and $i_0 \in \Sigma$ is arbitrary.
+We show in Lemma \ref{lemma: exact cov counter example}, Appendix \ref{App: Partial order}, that for any rational $\alpha = p/q$, the predictor $\hat{c}_{M,p,q}$ satisfies (\ref{eq:coverage_guarantee}) with equality.
+Intuitively, our degenerate predictor $\hat{c}_{M,p,q}$ simply grossly overestimates the unknown out-of-sample cost with probability $1-p/q$ and grossly underestimates the unknown out-of-sample cost the with probability $p/q$.
+Our meta-optimization problem discriminates between predictors with the help of an accuracy measure.
+At a technical level, while \cite{lam2019recovering} and \cite{duchi2021statistics} use empirical likelihood theory, our results rely on the mathematical machinery of large deviation theory \cite{zeitouni1998large} which has proven very useful also in several related fields such as control \cite{jongeneel2021topological, jongeneel2021efficient} and queuing theory \cite{puhalskii2007large}. }

-Adopting a Bayesian perspective, \citet{gupta2015near} determines the smallest convex ambiguity sets that contain the unknown data-generating distribution with a prescribed level of confidence as the sample size increases.
-Both the Pearson divergence and relative entropy ambiguity sets with properly scaled radii are optimal in this setting. \citet{gupta2015near} however restricts attention to the subclass of distributionally robust predictors with convex ambiguity sets whereas here a much richer class of predictors is considered. \citet{lam2016} also seeks distributionally robust predictors which trade conservatism for out-of-sample performance. \citet{lam2016} studies in particular the probability that the estimated expected cost function dominates the actual expected cost function uniformly across all decisions, and he calls a predictor optimal if this probability is asymptotically equal to a prescribed confidence level.
-Using the empirical likelihood theorem of \citet{owen1988empirical}, he shows that Pearson divergence and relative entropy ambiguity sets with properly scaled radii are optimal in this sense.
+A Bayesian perspective is taken by \cite{gupta2015near} to determine the smallest convex ambiguity sets that contain the unknown data-generating distribution with a prescribed level of confidence as the sample size increases.
+Both the Pearson divergence and KL ambiguity sets with properly scaled radii are optimal in this setting.
+Attention is restricted in \cite{gupta2015near} to the subclass of distributionally robust predictors with convex ambiguity sets whereas here a much richer class of predictors is considered.